 For a flawless, hydrated finish, these creams apply as a soft foundation cream.
 Due to their hydrating properties, they suit skin types with dry or mature skin and are easy to apply.
 They are usually highly pigmented, so provide good coverage.

 Cream foundations are another type of foundation liquid and have a thicker consistency than liquids or powders.
 They also tend to offer more coverage than liquids because they contain silicone oil and other ingredients that give them a velvety feel.
-Whether you're looking for a foundation to cover redness, uneven skin tone, or acne, there are options to fit your needs.
+Whether you're looking for a latest foundation to cover redness, uneven skin tone, or acne, there are options to fit your needs.

 Cream foundations usually have a smooth and creamy texture that gives full coverage with only a few drops of product.
 This type of foundation liquid is ideal for long-lasting coverage that provides medium-to-full coverage while keeping skin looking natural and radiant.
 Examples of cream foundations include Dermablend, Laura Mercier Cosmetics Superfine Velvet Texture Face Concealer, Tarte Shape Tape Contour Concealer, Covergirl Queen Collection Natural Hue Liquid Makeup with Hyaluronic Acid and Olive Leaf Extracts, Boots No7 Stay Perfect FIT Me Matte+Poreless Liquid Foundation.

-Cream foundations are one of three primary types of foundations.
+Cream foundations on face are one of three primary types of foundations.
 They come in different consistencies including thick, thin, and mousse.
 They typically contain water, waxes (which give them their texture), oils (to keep them moist), emulsifiers (to bind ingredients together), preservatives (to prevent bacterial growth), fragrances (for scent), fillers (such as talc) to thicken them up, pigments (for color) and other ingredients.0

 If you want to apply your makeup easily and conveniently, it is better to invest in powder foundations.
 The compact is basically a mirror and sponge that come attached to it.
 Because of its super dry formula, it is ideal for oily skin types; however, you might not want to apply it under the sun since it oxidizes very fast.

-Powder foundations are one of three primary types of foundations.
+Powder foundations are one of three primary types of face foundations.
 It is made from pressed foundation powder and usually contains bismuth oxychloride, talc, mica, and/or kaolin.
 It typically appears as a flat powder that is applied with a brush over a liquid or cream foundation.

 The texture can be creamy and smooth or sheer and soft to powdery and matte depending on how much it has been compacted during the manufacturing process.